Tamirat Abegaz

 For Dr. Tamirat Abegaz, the teaching process comes down to action.

 Abegaz has stayed busy in carrying out that mantra since joining UNG's faculty in 2015.
-He has worked all four GenCyber Warrior Academy summer events, an effort for which UNG has received more than $350,000 combined in National Security Agency (NSA) funding to host the academy for 40 students each year.
+He has worked all five GenCyber Warrior Academy summer events, an effort for which UNG has received more than $350,000 combined in National Security Agency (NSA) funding to host the academy for 40 students each year.

 Abegaz can recall UNG's first year of GenCyber Warrior Academy when the instructors were just him and Dr. Bryson Payne, professor of computer science and director of UNG's Center for Cyber Operations Education.
 Now multiple faculty members participate with the academy.
 Abegaz said the desire to improve their teaching and feedback from the NSA have elevated UNG's delivery of the GenCyber Warrior Academy.